nusenu/ContactInfo-Information-Sharing-Specification/README.md

 #### uri

-The uri method uses the ["tor-relay" well-known URI](https://gitlab.torproject.org/tpo/core/torspec/-/blob/master/proposals/326-tor-relay-well-known-uri-rfc8615.md) to fetch the Tor relay IDs from the operatorurl domain for verification.
+The uri method uses the ["tor-relay" well-known URI](https://gitlab.torproject.org/tpo/core/torspec/-/blob/master/proposals/326-tor-relay-well-known-uri-rfc8615.md) to fetch the tor relay IDs from the operatorurl domain for verification.

 So if the operatorurl points to "https://example.com", the verification process uses the well-known URI to fetch the relay IDs for verification from: